Original story on tv-bee, re-posted Lily Tredwell, July 2021

 15. Quality

 Grabbing a beer in McDonald’s is great but having that beer with your Big Mac meal is even better.
-You will also realize that the taste of fast food in Europe is much better than what it is in the states.
+You will also realize that the taste of fast food in Europe is much better than what it is in the States.
 The reason for that is because the quality of the food is just so much better!
 This goes to every fast-food chain that America is known for.
-Ironically KFC actually tastes better in Liverpool than in Kentucky.
+Ironically KFC tastes better in Liverpool than in Kentucky.

 16. Canadian